Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Antenna Gain Evaluation

 \subsection{De-embedding Feed Lines and Connector Losses}

 In the simulations, we can feed the antenna elements directly at the two feed pins of each patch.
 However, in measurements we need feed lines along with connectors and patch cables, for which neither direct measurements nor simulations provide reasonable loss estimates, since e.g. hand soldering introduces different losses to all connectors.
 We therefore estimate the losses by calculating the mean difference between simulated and measured main beams for each individual feed port in free space.
 The main beams span across $\pm 60^\circ$ in both $\theta$ and $\phi$ direction.
-The estimated losses have a form of complex amplitude and are later applied to the measured beam patterns with the phantom.
+The estimated losses have a form of complex amplitude and are later applied to the measured beam patterns with the hexagonal body phantom.
 Phase correction can be neglected because for spherical coverage analysis we defined antenna weights by ideal three-bit phase shifters, leading to $512$ random different phase combination patterns for each sub-array.
 From those $512$ phase combination patterns, we will find the best phase combination without phase de-embedding.
-Table~\ref{deembed} shows implementation-loss estimates for the manufactured array where ``V” and ``H” denote that the corresponding feed mainly radiates vertical or horizontal polarization, respectively.
+Table~\ref{deembed} shows implementation-loss estimates for the manufactured array where port numbers are same as in Fig. \ref{fig:array_geometry}.
 The loss estimates are proportional to the length of the feed lines.

 Figure~\ref{fig:realized_gain_free} shows azimuth cuts of the realized gain patterns ports 7 and 8.
 Dotted lines are measured patterns, dashed lines are measured patterns with the de-embedding terms added and solid lines are simulated patterns.
 As can be seen, the compensated patterns agree well with the simulated ones in the main beam direction i.e. $\theta=\pm 60^\circ$.
+Maximum Gains of the shown measured ports are $6.3$~dBi and $5.3$~dBi and simulated maximum gains are $6.3$~dBi and $5.4$~dBi for port 7 and 8 in Fig. \ref{fig:array_geometry}, respectively.
 Back lobe levels are, however, slightly higher in compensated patterns than in simulations.
 This difference is probably caused by simplifications done to array models in order to get feasible simulation time.
-The exact cause of difference is out of scope of this paper.
+The exact cause of the difference is out of the scope of this paper.
 However, this increase in back lobe patterns does not affect to the result of this paper, namely the maximum realized gain in Fig. \ref{fig:realized_gain} and the CDF of that.